samarth0174/Face-Recognition-pca-svm/README.md

 <br>

 ## Dataset Used:
-The dataset used in this example is a preprocessed excerpt of the "Labeled Faces in the Wild", aka LFW_ Download (233MB).It is available as a part of **Sklearn API**.
+The dataset used in this example is a preprocessed excerpt of the "Labeled Faces in the Wild", aka LFW_ Download (233MB).
+**The Dataset is available as a part of Sklearn API**.

 This dataset is a collection of JPEG pictures of famous people collected over the internet, all details are available on the official website: